 Winter trees AIDGAP

-Winter trees AIDGAP is a photo guide to 36 common broad-leaved deciduous trees in the UK.
+Winter trees AIDGAP is a photo guide to 36 common broad-leaved deciduous trees in Britain and Ireland.

 Identifying trees without leaves seems like a daunting challenge.
 But a closer look will reveal a multitude of slowly swelling buds.
 Buds are extremely varied, and often easy to learn and remember.
 The guide includes photos and concise descriptions of four particularly useful characters.